intel-lab-lkp/linux/Documentation/maintainer/maintainer-entry-profile.rst

   submissions should appear before -rc5.

-- Last -rc to merge features: Deadline for merge decisions Indicate to contributors the point at which an as yet un-applied patch set will need to wait for the NEXT+1 merge window.
+- Last -rc to merge features: Deadline for merge decisions indicate to contributors the point at which an as yet un-applied patch set will need to wait for the NEXT+1 merge window.
 Of course there is no obligation to ever accept any given patchset, but if the review has not concluded by this point the expectation is the contributor should wait and